KaiyangZhou/deep-person-reid/README.md

 * `xent`: cross entropy + label smoothing regularizer [5].
 * `htri`: triplet loss with hard positive/negative mining [4] .

+We use `Adam` [6] everywhere, which turned out to be the most effective optimizer in our experiments.

 ## Train
 Training codes are implemented mainly in
 * `train_img_model_xent.py`: train image model with cross entropy loss.